erica-prog/erica-prog.github.io/README.md

-# Scrollytelling with Quarto: Closeread Prize
+# Scrollytelling with Quarto: Close read Prize

 Scrollytelling stories let you explain complicated concepts to readers as they scroll down the page.
 You could build up a complicated plot layer-by-layer, zoom in on a famous map, highlight a key quote from an interviewee, or even animate your web graphics.